rust-lang/book/src/ch19-01-unsafe-rust.md

 We don’t own the memory at this arbitrary location, and there is no guarantee that the slice this code creates contains valid `i32` values.
-Attempting to use `slice` as though it’s a valid slice results in undefined behavior.
+Attempting to use `values` as though it’s a valid slice results in undefined behavior.

 #### Using `extern` Functions to Call External Code